 Out of all of these essential vitamins and minerals, the most important one to incorporate into your diet is iron.
 Iron provides many health benefits to the human body, and a deficiency in it is a major risk factory to repeat occurrences.

 These treatment methods are meant for specific areas of the body.
 Some will apply to multiple parts, such as KT tape and strengthening exercises, but the specifics will vary depending on the muscle group affected.

 The quadriceps, or quads, are one of the largest muscle groups in the body.
 They are made up of four different tendons, which is where its name is derived.
-Quads are responsible for hip and knee movement, and bear a great deal of weight from your body.
-They are located on the upper part of your leg, in the front part of your thigh.
+Quads are responsible for hip and knee movement and bear a great deal of weight from your body.
+They are located in the upper part of your leg, in the front part of your thigh.